Kapendev/parin-website/index.md

 ## Documentation

-Start with the [examples](https://github.com/Kapendev/parin/tree/main/examples) folder for a quick overview.
+Start with the [examples](https://github.com/Kapendev/parin/tree/main/examples) folder or the [cheatsheet](https://kapendev.github.io/parin-website/pages/cheatsheet.html) for a quick overview.
 For more details, check the [tour](./pages/tour.html) page.

 <br>